 “That night, I had this amazing dream.
 There was a beautiful woman with long red hair.
 She hugged me and told me how much she loved me and how much she wanted to be with me.
 She told me I was going to be doing brilliant things when I grew up.
 I was going to grow up and meet amazing people.
 Someday I was going to fall in love and have a wonderful family.
 Only once I had lived a long, happy life would I join them in heaven.”

 Ginny gasped.
 “Your mum.”

 He nodded.
 “I never knew for sure if it was real, but it felt real.
 I didn’t even know what my mother looked like until I came to Hogwarts, but my dream angel looked just like my mum.”
 He looked up at her with tears filling his eyes.
-“I regretted what I did as soon as I did.
+“I regretted what I did as soon as I did it.
 Please, please don’t hurt yourself.
 I promise I will be your friend.
 I don’t know if that helps at all, but I promise I will.”

 “Thank you,” she whispered.
 The two sat in silence, still holding hands until Madam Pomfrey and Professor McGonagall returned.

 Ginny smiled when she recalled that exchange.
 In the past three weeks, Harry had written seven letters to her.
 He wasn’t the best correspondent in the whole world, but he tried and she appreciated his efforts.